“Once you know about the things in the shadows, once you open that door… you can’t ever close it. It changes you. For the worse.”

 Caroline: Caroline tries to answer as best she can, but the motives of the sheriff, the hounds, and most other players are in truth opaque to her.

-GM: The sheriff’s and the Hounds’ motives are only a small sample of the many questions Claire has to ask.
+GM: The Guard de Ville’s motives are only a small sample of the many questions Claire has to ask.
 Times.
 Locations.
 Histories.
 Motives.
 Personalities.
 She does her best to naturally work them into other inquiries, of which there are many, but in the end it doesn’t escape Caroline… her mother seems to know less about the All-Night Society’s workings than she does.
 No doubt Caroline is furnishing her with a great deal of intelligence.

 But despite the extent of her questioning, that clearly isn’t the first thing on Claire’s mind.
 Her mother remains mostly impassive when the tale begins.
 That doesn’t last as it drags on.
 Her expression vacillates between disbelief, horror, rage, and, most tellingly… tears.